Azure/azure-powershell/src/ResourceManager/KeyVault/documentation/upcoming-breaking-changes.md

 - The -Certificate parameter has become mandatory.

 **Set-AzureKeyVaultManagedStorageSasDefinition**
-- The -Parameter parameter no longer has a position.
+- The -Parameter parameter has been removed and replaced by -TemplateUri and -SasType

 **Set-AzureKeyVaultCertificateIssuer**
 - The -IssuerProvider parameter has become mandatory.